borntofrappe/game-development/Games/Picross/README.md

 Once the `hints` tables are populated, `Level:render` draws the digits using the `print` and `printf` functions.
 This last one is necessary to have the hints for the columns centered in the matching cell.

-## Design
+## States

-In its first version, the game is scheduled to have three states:
+The game is programmed to have three states:

 - `StartState`: show the name of the game above a single button, with the string 'Levels'